jmpevzla/JavaScript30/PULL_REQUEST_TEMPLATE.md

 Spelling mistakes / CSS updates / other clarifications are welcome as long as they don't change what is shown in the videos.

-I encourage you to blog about your implementation and add the link to this repo - that way everyone can benefit from it.
+I encourage you to blog about your implementation and add the link to original repo - that way everyone can benefit from it.

 -->